 - Easier time-lapse photography: Has an intervalometer built-in for low frequency shooting.

 - More compact: Is smaller (99x60mm vs 124x90mm) and will fit more readily into a bag.

 - Less heavy: Has a lower weight (by 231g or 52 percent) and is thus easier to take along.

-- More affordable: Was introduced into a lower priced category (50 percent cheaper at launch).
+- More affordable: Was released into a lower priced segment (17 percent cheaper at launch).

 - More modern: Reflects 3 years and 11 months of technical progress since the GH2 launch.

-The review scores listed above should be treated with care, though.
-The assessments were made in relation to similar cameras of the same technological generation.
-Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
+Care should be taken when interpreting the review scores above, though.
+The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
+A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
 Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.